Tafheet: Culture

-The cars are generally stock mid-size or entry-level luxury sedans, such as the Toyota Camry, Kia Optima, Chevrolet Cruze, Kia Cadenza, Honda Accord, Chevrolet Caprice, Hyundai Sonata, or any other vehicles they could get their hands on, minimizing personal cost and repair liability.
+The cars are generally stock mid-size or entry-level luxury sedans, usually front-wheel drive, such as the Toyota Camry, Toyota Avalon, Kia Optima, Kia Cadenza, Honda Accord, Nissan Altima, Nissan Maxima, Chevrolet Cruze, Chevrolet Malibu, Hyundai Azera, Hyundai Sonata, Hyundai Elantra, Hyundai Accent, and they also drive rear-wheel drive cars such as the Chevrolet Caprice, Chevrolet Lumina, Dodge Charger, Toyota Hilux (in RWD mode), or any other vehicles they could get their hands on, minimizing personal cost and repair liability.
 While there have been instances involving high-end vehicles such as Rolls-Royces, Ferraris and Nissan GT-Rs, these are relatively less common compared to joyriders stealing sedans or compact cars for the purpose of drifting, abandoning them after an event.

 SUVs and pickup trucks, most notably the Toyota Land Cruiser family (both the modern and classic variants), are sometimes used for this purpose.

 Sociologists and criminologists in the region cite what is locally known as "tufush", roughly translating to idleness or desperation, indicating "the lack of recreational activities that might interest them", hence why many young Saudis turn to the extreme underground sport despite both safety risks and law enforcement reprisals.

 Response

 Often, reports about high-speed drifting from concerned citizens demanding arrest are submitted because of the risk to public safety.
 Drifters are rarely caught as tafheet events are organised using illegal spotters; if they were, investigations often prove fruitless.
 Occasionally, police attempt to intercept them but are chased away by both them and spectators.
 When drifting activities were at its peak, Saudi Arabia had one of the highest traffic accident death tolls in the world.

 In March 2014, Ahmad Shtewi Al-Ruwaili (born 1992), nicknamed "King Al-Nazeem", was sentenced to ten years in prison and 1,000 lashes for a series of drifting and firearms offenses in Riyadh and Al-Qassim Province.
-He died on 23 September 2016, aged 23, when his car spun off and flipped over while drifting on a highway.
+He died on 23 September 2016, aged 23, when his Kia Optima spun off and flipped over while drifting.

 To combat this, academies and leagues have since been established by professional racers in the region in an effort to mitigate illegal street drifting incidents and to educate youths against the dangers of such activities, encouraging them instead to participate in officially sanctioned events.

 With the Saudi government eager to end this life-endangering activity, the police needed to come up with a prompt solution.
 Speed limit cameras and GPS tracking systems began to roll out nationwide to ease apprehending the street drifters and enforcing stricter sanctions on reckless driving, among several measures taken by Saudi Arabia.

+In June 2026, the Saudi Automobile and Motorcycle Federation (SAMF) enacted sporting regulations in an effort to legitimize hajwala into a legally sanctioned motorsport in the country, where drivers are required to wear a helmet and to have their cars fitted with safety equipment and certified by the SAMF in order to legally participate.
+The first such event took place on June 26 in Riyadh.